-The emergency communications community benefits from a comprehensive and inclusive approach to planning.
-The NECP recommends that response agencies seek to improve responders' ability to communicate and share information with others through formal written strategies, plans, and standard operating procedures (SOPs) that integrate the capabilities of all users and account for the entire system lifecycle.
+The public safety community benefits from a comprehensive and inclusive approach to emergency communications planning.
+The NECP recommends that response agencies seek to improve responders' ability to communicate and share information with others through formal written strategies, plans, and standard operating procedures (SOPs) or guidelines that integrate the capabilities of all users and account for the entire system lifecycle.
 Through development and updating of their SCIPs, states, tribes, and territories engage multiple jurisdictions, disciplines, and levels of government in planning, incorporating all emergency communications needs.
-The SCIP serves as the primary strategic plan for emergency communications, while other plans outline specific operational coordination or tactical procedures, including Tactical Interoperable Communications Plans (TICPs) and FEMA Regional Emergency Communications Plans (RECPs).
+The SCIP serves as the primary strategic plan for emergency communications, while other plans outline specific operational coordination or tactical procedures, including Field Operations Guides, Tactical Interoperable Communications Plans (TICPs), and FEMA Regional Emergency Communications Plans (RECPs).
+Field Operations Guides are technical references for emergency communications planning and for technicians responsible for radios that will be used in emergency responses.
 TICPs are designed to allow urban areas, counties, regions, states/territories, tribes, or federal agencies to document interoperable communications governance structures, technology assets, and usage policies and procedures.
 RECPs, along with their associated state, territorial, or tribal annexes, serve to identify emergency communications capability shortfalls and potential resource requirements.

 Grant recipients are encouraged to leverage these planning resources as a source of input and reference for all emergency communications grant applications and investment justifications.
-Updating plans and SOPs to address emergency communications gaps, new technologies, and stakeholder needs helps to improve emergency communications and response across the whole community.
-This continuous and comprehensive planning enables agencies to effectively identify, prioritize, and coordinate to ensure proposed investments support statewide, tribal-wide, and territory-wide planning priorities.
+Updating plans and SOPs to address emergency communications gaps, new technologies, and stakeholder needs help to improve emergency communications and response across the whole community.
+This continuous and comprehensive planning enables agencies to effectively identify, prioritize, and coordinate to ensure proposed investments support broader planning priorities.

-In FY 2022, grant recipients should continue to target funding toward planning activities, including updates of local, regional, statewide, tribal-wide, and territory-wide plans, and ensure plans incorporate the capabilities and needs of all emergency communications systems throughout their lifecycles.
+In FY 2023, grant recipients should continue to target funding toward planning activities, including updates of local, regional, statewide, tribal, and territory plans, and ensure plans incorporate the capabilities and needs of all emergency communications systems throughout their lifecycles.
 The goal of this priority is to ensure emergency communications needs are continually assessed and integrated into risk assessments and preparedness plans, including continuity planning efforts.
 These planning activities must include analyzing threats and vulnerabilities that may affect communications resilience and sustainment, while developing investment plans and SOPs to mitigate identified risks.
 Stakeholders are encouraged to target funding toward planning, stakeholder outreach, assessment of user needs, and other activities that will help to engage the whole community in emergency communications planning initiatives.